-- RAP Forestry Division implements pruning techniques that prolong tree health and longevity.
-Special care is given to applying pruning techniques that improve structure, mitigate risk, provide clearance, maintain health, manage wildlife habitat, and achieve other key objectives.
-Crown cleaning, crown thinning, and crown raising are the most common pruning methods used on medium to mature trees in city parks (Gilman et al. 2012).
+- RAP Forestry Division implements pruning The policy and best management practices techniques that prolong tree health are regulatory tools that provide for the orderly and longevity.
+Special care is given protection of specified trees in city parks.
+The to applying pruning techniques that manual provides information regarding existing improve structure, mitigate risk, provide codes, technical regulations, standards, and clearance, maintain health, manage specifications necessary to implement the wildlife habitat, and achieve other key above policies and contains guidelines for the objectives.
+Crown cleaning, crown required and recommended care, removal, and thinning, and crown raising are the most replacement of regulated trees. common pruning methods used on medium to mature trees in city parks (Gilman et al. 2012).
 If a crown reduction is necessary, reduction cuts are used.
 In reduction cuts, the longest portion of a branch is cut back to an existing lateral branch that is at least one-third the diameter of the retained lateral branch.
 Utilizing reduction cuts along the periphery of a tree crown temporarily results in a smaller crown.
 Topping, or indiscriminate heading cuts on largediameter branches, is a destructive pruning technique that is not practiced, nor accepted, in Los Angeles City Parks (rare exceptions include retrenchment and preservation pruning). - RAP Forestry Division Program oversees proper tree selection as part of its ongoing parks reforestation.
 Partners such as City Plants help RAP grow tree species that are not widely available in the Griffith Park Commonwealth Nursery using locally sourced seed whenever possible.
 The Division also coordinates tree-planting efforts with nonprofit organizations, seeks funds within existing resources and programs and identifies new funds through grant writing.